 Furthermore, non-efficient stoves contribute to the deterioration of the health condition of the population as a result of smoke emissions that concentrate harmful gases and particles inside the houses.

-The models used in the first VPA include the Envirofit models CH2200 (charcoal) and Econochar (charcoal), and the Rocket Works Cha Zama cookstove.
+The models used in the first VPA include the Envirofit models CH2200 (charcoal) and Econochar (charcoal), Mbaula Poupa+ and the Rocket Works Cha Zama cookstove.

 Subsequent VPAs will use the same as the first VPA and might include the Envirofit Econofire (wood), Rocketworks Mbaula stove (a stove with a metal sheet or aluminium with clay based charcoal rest), Zavala stove (clay based charcoal stove) and the ACE 1 cookstove.